jhoelzel/jhoelzel.github.io/_posts/2023-04-12-Kubernetes-Operators-vs-Controller.md

 By leveraging Go as the programming language, developers can create powerful custom controllers and operators that seamlessly integrate with the Kubernetes ecosystem.
 The combination of Go's simplicity and performance, along with the robust tools and libraries available, makes it an ideal choice for developing efficient and reliable controllers and operators for Kubernetes.

-## Best Practices for Controllers and Operators: Things to consider
+## Best Practices for Controllers and Operators:

 When using controllers and operators, adhering to best practices can significantly improve the efficiency, maintainability, and reliability of your Kubernetes cluster.
 Here are some best practices to consider when working with controllers and operators: